“Supporting the mental health of children and youth will require a whole-of-society effort.” —Surgeon General Vivek H. Murthy

 – Robin Kelley, Author and UCLA Professor

-Here are just a few of the leading experts, activists, and innovators in education, child development, arts, and social justice whose voices have inspired and informed our films.
+Here are just a few of the leading experts, activists, and innovators in education, child development, arts, and social justice whose voices have inspired and informed our films and our work.

 Linda Darling-Hammond, PhD